Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code

 \subsection{Beyond the Edge Type Prediction}

-In the previous section, we derive the inter-procedural variable propagation graphs through program analysis.
-In this section, we will present the ByteTP component, which utilizes GGNN to learn the semantic features of variables in order to predict their types.
+In the previous section, we derive the inter-procedural variable propagation graphs through program analysis. {Since inter-procedural variables often have long-distance dependencies, traditional graph models can easily suffer from oversmoothing during multi-layer propagation.
+We choose the {Gated Graph Neural Networks (GGNN)} model because its {Gated Recurrent Unit (GRU)} component can more effectively control information flow during multi-step iteration, helping to retain long-distance information.} In this section, we will present the ByteTP component, which utilizes GGNN to learn the semantic features of variables in order to predict their types.